datacamp/courses-introduction-to-r/chapter3.md

 empire_strikes <- c(290.475067, 247.9)
 return_jedi <- c(309.306177, 165.8)

-# Construct matrix:
+# Construct matrix
 star_wars_matrix <- matrix(c(new_hope, empire_strikes, return_jedi), nrow = 3,
     byrow = TRUE)

 # Add your code here such that rows and columns of star_wars_matrix have a
 # name!

-# Print the matrix to the console:
+# Print the matrix to the console
 star_wars_matrix
 ```